Finnish sauna: Customs

 For someone brought up in Finland, the rules are instinctive but they are difficult to put into words.
-Depending on the size, composition, relationships, and the age structure of the group three basic patterns can emerge: Everyone can go to the sauna at the same time, men and women may take a sauna separately, or each family can go to sauna separately.
+Depending on the size, composition, relationships, and the age structure of the group, three basic patterns can emerge: everyone can go to the sauna at the same time, men and women may take a sauna separately, or each family can go to sauna separately.
 Mixed saunas with non-family members are most common with younger adults, and are quite rare for older people or on more formal occasions.
 It is common for teenagers to stop going to sauna with their parents at some point.

-In the sauna it is a faux pas to wear clothing in the hot room, although it is acceptable to sit on a small towel or pefletti, a disposable tissue designed to endure heat and humidity (it can be mandatory in a public sauna, such as at a public swimming pool).
-While cooling off it is common to wrap a towel around the body.
-For a typical Finn the sauna is, with few exceptions, a strictly non-sexual place; nudity in the sauna is a very normal state of affairs among Finns without any connection with sexual intercourse.
+In the sauna, it is a faux pas to wear clothing in the hot room, although it is acceptable to sit on a small towel or pefletti, a disposable tissue designed to endure heat and humidity (it can be mandatory in a public sauna, such as at a public swimming pool).
+While cooling off, it is common to wrap a towel around the body.
+For a typical Finn the sauna is, with few exceptions, a strictly non-sexual place; nudity in the sauna is a normal state of affairs among Finns without any connection with sexual intercourse.
 In Finland, a "sauna" means only a sauna, not a brothel, sex club, or such.
 In public saunas, swimsuits are banned from the hot room for health reasons: in many indoor swimming pools, chlorine is added to the water for hygiene reasons; if swimwear used in such water is brought to the hot room, the chlorine will vaporize and cause breathing problems for people with asthma or allergies.

 In private homes or summer residences, the sauna is usually warmed to honor the guest and refusal may be more difficult.
 However, Finns will not typically be very offended if their guest declines.
-This is particularly common if going to sauna would require a lot of effort from the guest (such as re-applying complex make-up afterwards), socially inconvenient (feeling uncomfortable about nudity or a mixed-sex sauna), or otherwise inconvenient (should the guest not have a change of clothes or if the sauna would take place late at night, et cetera).
+This is particularly common if going to the sauna would require a lot of effort from the guest (such as re-applying complex make-up afterwards), socially inconvenient (feeling uncomfortable about nudity or a mixed-sex sauna), or otherwise inconvenient (should the guest not have a change of clothes or if the sauna would take place late at night, et cetera).